-C. R. Dow et al, based on the articles they gathered from IEEE / IEE Electronic Library, summarized the studies carried out related to MANET putting them 15 categories.
-The fields on which studying is required have been emphasized, mention have been made to simulation criteria [17].
-Stuart Kurkowski have focused on the reliability of the simulation studies in studies carried out related to MANETs.
-Errors and omissions in simulation studies have been identified and discussed and for improvements, results have been extracted [18].
-Wolfgang Kiess, in his research on the real world applications of MANETs, presented the difference of the behaviors of Ad Hoc networks compared to the simulation studies [19].
+Dow et al., based on articles they gathered from the IEEE/IEE Electronic Library, summarized the studies carried out related to MANETs, putting them into 15 categories.
+The fields for which study is required were emphasized and mention was made of simulation criteria [17].
+Kurkowski et al. focused on the reliability of simulation studies in studies carried out related to MANETs.
+Errors and omissions in simulation studies were identified and discussed and, for improvements, results were extracted [18].
+Kiess and Mauve, in research on the real-world applications of MANETs, presented the difference of the behaviors of ad hoc networks compared to simulation studies [19].

 Another field of study is mobility.
-Camp has examined the mobility models used in simulations to be helpful in model choise.
-The effect of changing mobility models in protocol success have been highlighted [20].
+Camp et al. examined the mobility models used in simulations to be helpful in model choice.
+The effect of changing mobility models on protocol success was highlighted [20].

-2.1 Discrete event system specification and DEVS-Suite
+2.1.
+Discrete event system specification and DEVS-Suite

-Many of the methods in the modeling and simulation theory are developed based on the system theory [21].
-The systems in which the time axis is continuous, but only in limited time period, limited number of events occur; they are taken at hand in a level of abstraction named "discrete event" [22].
+Many of the methods in modeling and simulation theory were developed based on system theory [21].
+The systems in which the time axis is continuous, but only in a limited time period in which a limited number of events occur, are treated at a level of abstraction named discrete events [22].

-DEVS-Suite [23] modeling and simulation environment is based on parallel DEVS [5, 24] formalism and the modular, hierarchical, discrete event system environment is implemented using object oriented Java programming language [25, 26, 27].
-MANET-DEVS simulation environment modeling and simulation have been prepared using the advantages of Java in DEVS-Suite environment.
-It is preferred by modelers for its simplicity, 100% object-orientation, speed, discrete operation, mobility, and so on [28].
+The DEVS-Suite [23] modeling and simulation environment is based on parallel DEVS [5,24] formalism and the modular, hierarchical, discrete event system environment is implemented using object-oriented Java programming language [25-27].
+MANET-DEVS simulation environment modeling and simulation have been prepared using the advantages of Java in the DEVS-Suite environment.
+It is preferred by modelers for its simplicity, 100% object orientation, speed, discrete operation, mobility, and so on [28].

-2.2 Ad Hoc On-Demand Distance Vector Routing Protocol (AODV)
+2.2.
+Ad hoc on-demand distance vector routing protocol (AODV)

-MANETs are made up of arbitrary and random movable platforms called "node".
-Data, as opposed to cable networks, is directing transmitted from node to node [2, 29].
-The main purpose of routing protocol in Ad Hoc networks is to establish accurate and effective path in between nodes and to provide timely delivery of messages [30].
-Due to limited resources in MANETs, the protocols adapt the changes in network status (network size, traffic density etc.) on the same time, the limited resources shall be used effectively [31].
+MANETs are made up of arbitrary and random movable platforms called nodes.
+Data, as opposed to cable networks, are transmitted from node to node [2,29].
+The main purpose of the routing protocol in ad hoc networks is to establish accurate and effective paths among nodes and provide timely delivery of messages [30].
+Due to limited resources in MANETs, the protocols adapt to changes in network status (network size, traffic density, etc.) at the same time and limited resources can be used effectively [31].

-AODV (Ad Hoc On-Demand Distance Vector Routing) routing algorithm is used for management of Ad Hoc networks in between dynamic, self-starting, multi-hopping mobile nodes [32].
-AODV fastly establishes path for new destinations for mobile nodes and it is not required to have an active communication infrastructure for management of the route.
-AODV allows the nodes to respond to the changes and disconnections in the network topology.
+The ad hoc on-demand distance vector routing (AODV) routing algorithm is used for management of ad hoc networks among dynamic, self-starting, multihopping mobile nodes [32].
+AODV swiftly establishes path for new destinations for mobile nodes and it is not required to have an active communication infrastructure for management of the route.
+AODV allows nodes to respond to changes and disconnections in the network topology.
 One of the distinguishing features of AODV is that it uses a destination sequence number for each of the paths.
-The destination sequence number is issued by the destination for the node which sent the request.
-Using of destination sequence number can overcome loop-free problem and the Bellmand-Ford counting to infinity problem that may occur when there is change in the Ad Hoc network topology.
-When a node makes a request, the largest destination sequence number at hand on the node is used [32].
+The destination sequence number is issued by the destination for the node that sent the request.
+Using the destination sequence number can overcome the loop-free problem and the Bellmand-Ford counting to infinity problem that may occur when there is change in the ad hoc network topology.
+When a node makes a request, the largest destination sequence number on hand for the node is used [32].

-AODV routing algorithm have message types with which 3 basic control messages and data packages are sent which are RREQ (Route Request), RREP (Route Replay) and RRER (route error) (see Figure 1).
+The AODV routing algorithm has message types with which 3 basic control messages and data packages are sent, which are RREQ (route request), RREP (route replay), and RRER (route error) (Figure 1).